magento/catalog-storefront/dev/docs/onboarding/Local-Install.md

 cd ..
 ```

-if  you need to install B2B edition (currently not used), then clone and link it as well:
+if  you need to install B2B edition (currently not used with SF APP), then clone and link it as well:
 ```
 git clone git@github.com:magento/magento2b2b.git -b 1.2.0-develop && \
 mkdir -p magento2b2b/dev/tools && \